alexkarer/Reclaim-The-Realm-TTRPG/v3_changes.md

         - They have to achieve a number of success
         - Events that can happen
         - Traveling can reduce stamina/hp depending on events
-        - Create proper table of what can happen (combat, ....)
+        - Create proper table of what can happen (combat, sickness, ...)
-        - XP are only rewarded for the travel day and nothing extr
+        - XP are only rewarded for the travel day and nothing extra for combat
+        - Create set Difficulty Levels
+        - rules for aborting travel
+        - should define how much distance was covered
     - Multi-day Travel, which should be more role-play like (❌)
         - Allow players too pick from Events that can happen or let them roll and they need to describe it.
             - Each Event is not a garantueed result, there can be multiple concluions
         - Additionally there is one event affecting the whole party, potentially different tables if they travel in a large group.
     - Riftlands Travel (❌)
         - see phone notes, essentially one-day travel mechanic on steriods
+        - the difficulty relates to how deep you are inside the riftlands
+        - enahnced random tables, also tables for random locations and civilizations genreator (how large, origin, how they treat strangers, ...)
+        - arcana mishaps are more common here
+        - specific locations are hard to get too and maybe need some sort of keys or instructions or clues with many smaller expeditions.
+        - teleporation is special in riftlands

 ### Other

+- Rework keyword processor logic to use the new json (❌)
+- when referencing abilities, have a small preview of the ability (❌)
 - Cosmic Mutations should maybe be fleshed out more. (❌)
 - Move Player Character creation to separate page from Rules (❌)
 - Remove initial page and keywords since ATTACK is getting removed (❌)
     - remove degree of success/failure part (❌)
     - mention that everything is an ability (❌)
 - Create Chase Mechanic (❌)
-- add extended long rest mechanics (❌)
+    - should be very abstract but state distance in case needed
+    - distance covered should be based on MP and all are added simultaneously at the end of the round. (in case of special movement maybe grant extra move)
+    - should be round based and at the start a complication is rolled and at the end the movement is added and any chase reults are resolved.
+    - There should be a set of actions that can be used during the round (tackle, imrpovise, ...)
+    - after x rounds should cost stamina for players and if no stamina, either reduce speed or take exhaustion
+    - there should be a win condition for the players after X rounds (maybe based on level of enemy)
 - Clear TODO lists (❌)